URVIL2512/Tax-Calculation-Dashboard/README.md

 Tax Calculation Dashboard
-A modern, responsive web application built using React and Material-UI to calculate Indian income tax liabilities under both the Old and New Tax Regimes.
-The platform is designed with a focus on accuracy, performance, and clean user experience.
+A modern, responsive web application built with React and Material-UI to help calculate Indian income tax liabilities under both the Old and New Tax Regimes.
+This platform is focused on accuracy, performance, and a clean user experience.

-🚀 Overview
+Overview
-The Tax Calculation Dashboard serves as a complete tool for Indian taxpayers, allowing them to:
+The Tax Calculation Dashboard is a comprehensive tool for Indian taxpayers.
+It allows users to:

-Calculate tax obligations under both regimes
+Calculate taxes under both regimes

 View detailed deductions

-Generate clear tax reports
+Generate clear, exportable tax reports

-Plan financial obligations confidently
+Plan financials with confidence

-✅ Key Features
+Key Features
 Regime Comparison
-Easily compare tax liabilities under both the Old and New tax regimes.
+Compare tax liability under Old and New tax regimes.

 Step-by-Step Tax Input
-Interactive multi-step form with real-time validation and user-friendly guidance.
+Guided multi-step forms with real-time validation and helpful tooltips.

 Comprehensive Deductions
-Supports popular deductions like 80C, 80D, 80TTA, HRA, LTA, and more.
+Supports standard deductions like 80C, 80D, 80TTA, HRA, LTA, etc.

 Real-Time Calculations
-Get instant tax results as you input salary, exemptions, and deductions.
+Automatically updates tax summary based on input.

 Modern UI
-Built with MUI v5 and styled using Tailwind CSS, Emotion, and Styled Components for a responsive and sleek design.
+Built using Material-UI (MUI v5) and styled with Tailwind CSS, Emotion, and Styled Components.

 Visual Reports & Charts
-Understand your tax breakdown through dynamic charts (Recharts) and exportable PDFs (via jsPDF).
+Detailed breakdowns using Recharts and exportable reports with jsPDF.

-🧱 Tech Stack
+Tech Stack
 Frontend: React 18 with TypeScript

 UI Framework: Material-UI (MUI v5), Tailwind CSS